reach-sh/reach-lang/docs/dev/src/reach/step/index.md

 ```

-This pattern is tedious to write and error-prone, so the `{!reach} fork` statement abbreviates it for Reach programmers.
+This pattern is tedious to write and error-prone, so the `{!rsh} fork` statement abbreviates it for Reach programmers.
 When a participant specifies multiple cases, the `msg` field of the participant will be wrapped with an additional
 variant signifying what case was chosen.